PeterHelf/SymbolClassifier/README.md

 - index 4 = likelihood for Water symbol
 - index 5 = likelihood for Lightning symbol
 - index 6 = likelihood for Other symbol

+## Train model
+The symbol_3d_model_creator notebooks can be used to train a model.
+Different notebooks have been created for different network architecures.

+## Test model
+As Unity requires the ONNX format for its AI models the onnx_3d_test notebook can be used to test the converted ONNX model.